es-ude/ElasticNodeMiddleware/README.md

 ### Reconfigure Multiboot Avr

 The Reconfigure Multiboot Avr library handles the reconfiguration for the FPGA.
-The library is specialised for avr, because we use an avr-microcontroller in the Elastic Node.
+The library is specialised for avr, because we use an avr-microcontroller in the elastic node.
 Multiboot is here the type of reconfiguration.
 Using multiboot means that we select one configuration and provide the address of the next configuration to the internal configuration access port (ICAP) interface of the FPGA.